In Flutter, you can use Notification and NotificationListener to communicate between widgets in the widget tree without using callback functions.

 - We define a custom notification class

-, we wrap our widget tree with aNotificationListener<MyNotification>
+MyApp, we wrap our widget tree with aNotificationListener<MyNotification>. - Inside

 When you run this app and press either button, you’ll see the corresponding message printed in the console.
 This demonstrates how notifications can be used to communicate between different parts of your widget tree without having direct parent-child relationships.